-Currently, he is involving with teaching two undergraduate courses MATH604 Financial Mathematics and MATH700 Financial Modelling and Computation, and two postgraduate courses: MATH802 Financial Mathematics, MATH804 Financial Models and Decision Analysis, and STAT804 Optimization and Operations Research.
+Currently, he is involving with teaching two undergraduate courses MATH604 Financial Mathematics and MATH700 Financial Modelling and Computation, and two postgraduate courses: MATH802 Advanced Financial Modelling and Analytics and STAT804 Optimization and Operations Research.

 Current Postgraduate Students

 Shu Su (PhD), Working title of thesis: Stochastic volatility models under time-changed Levy processes and applications to VIX derivatives, Auckland University of Technology.

 Reza Mossavi Mohseni (PhD), Working title of thesis: Mathematical analysis of the chaotic behaviour in monetary policy games, Auckland University of Technology.